mikesol/wags-course/FIRST_STEPS/09_APPENDING_THINGS.md

 To go on a mini-rant, I think that traditional DAWs do this really poorly.
 If I have a section of a song that repeats, I have to copy and paste it at a certain point, which means that from the moment it's pasted, it lives a separate life and changes from one section are not propagated to the other section without lots of plugin wizardry and finagling with settings.

-In wags, there are a few different wags to smooth things together depending on how you'd like the smooshing to go.
+In wags, there are a few different wags to smoosh things together depending on how you'd like the smooshing to go.
 This session's pad will be on https://yap.wags.fm/p/append.
 Let's get to it!

 ## Appending strings and symbols